DOI-USGS/hyswap/docs/source/examples/streamflow_duration_hydrograph_examples.rst

 ************************

 The examples above show how to plot the percentiles by day of year using the calendar year.
-In this example, we will plot the percentiles by day of climate year.
+In this example, we will plot the percentiles by day of :ref:`climate year <ClLabel>`.
 The only change this requires from above is specifying the type of year we are planning to use when calculating the daily percentile thresholds.

 .. plot::